Gigaspaces/xap-docs/site-hugo/content/early_access/kubernetes-data-grid.markdown

 `manager:`<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ha:false`

-The value you will set will look like this in the command window: `insightedge-manager.ha=true`
+The value you will set will look like this in the command window: `manager.ha=true`

 ### Customizing a Helm Chart